 Marine Science is an interdisciplinary lab science course offered to juniors and seniors who have an interest and a concern for the marine environment.
-Topics to be covered in this course include marine biology, marine chemistry, marine geology, marine literature, physical oceanography, and maritime Current areas of concern within the marine ecosystem will be history. considered and marine related career opportunities will be explored.
-This course can count as half year of a science requirement.
+Topics to be covered in this course include marine biology, marine chemistry, marine geology, marine literature, physical oceanography, and maritime history.
+Current areas of concern within the marine ecosystem will be considered and marine related career opportunities will be explored.
+This course cannot count toward the science requirement for graduation.